leivadev/desarrollo-software-3/README.md

 1. Assignment 1: Workshop about Inheritance in Java.
 2. Assignment 2: Recreating popular websites using Figma (Theme: Netflix).
+3. Assignment 3: Create a Footer using Ionic Angular.
+4. Assignment 4: Implement a rest API for arithmetic operations.

 ## Contribution Guidelines